 - Pending Investigations- Any pending investigations by the law, suppose if found defaulter than supposed to pay the penalty.

-This has been a guide to Liabilities in Accounting, its definition, and meaning.
-Here we discuss the top 3 types of Accounting Liabilities including Current, non-current and contingent liabilities along with examples.
+This article has been a guide to what is Liabilities and its meaning.
+Here we discuss the list of Accounting Liabilities along with its types (Current, non-current, and contingent) and examples.
 You can learn more about from the Accounting following articles –